 This seems like such a silly thing to think about, but it actually matters.
 Some people like to plan across a page horizontally and others (like ninjas) prefer to plan vertically.
-Some people like to see the whole week or month at a time.
+Others like to see the whole week or month at a time.
 Some people can only plan one day at a time.

-This is why store bought planners can be challenging.
+This is why store-bought planners can be challenging.
 If you like the cover of one you will likely not like the layout inside or vice versa.

 We have bought many different types of planners over the years.